 All gout sufferers need to avoid food that will supply excess calories.
-To see more about calories and gout, see the gout foods to avoid guidelines.
+To see more about calories and gout, see Gout and Obesity – Avoid Excess Calories.

 Excess iron, common in males with a typical Western diet, will increase your chances of gout, and reducing iron has been shown to reduce uric acid and gout attacks.
 Reducing iron in the blood through diet restrictions is a very slow process, compared to reducing iron and uric acid by blood donation, but every small step in the right direction is a wise one.